 Permit Applications and Certifications: All applications for environmental or construction-related permits, and any other regulatory certificate, permit, or similar documents that are required by state and federal regulators, and attendant reports and certifications of compliance.

 Sponsored Research: All grant proposals, grant agreements, sub-grant agreements, contracts, subcontracts, purchase orders, and any other documents relating to external funding of research.

 Tax Documents: Tax forms, tax returns, and any official correspondence with federal and state tax authorities and agencies.

-Miscellaneous: Any and all other documents and transactions either referred to explicitly or implicitly in the Resolution, that are required to conduct the normal business transactions of the University.
+Miscellaneous: Any and all other documents and transactions either referred to explicitly or implicitly in the Resolution.

 This policy was established on June 1, 2003.